Codecademy/docs/content/general/concepts/xml/xml.md

 Many computer languages, such as [Python](https://www.codecademy.com/resources/docs/python) or [Java](https://www.codecademy.com/resources/docs/java), provide their own libraries or modules for processing XML documents.
 XML has proved to be a popular format for [serializing](https://www.codecademy.com/resources/docs/general/serialization) objects.

-The an XML document can consist of the following pieces:
+An XML document can consist of the following pieces:

 ## Elements